vermicelli/d2l-en/chapter_preface/index.md

 among the competing concerns.
 We believe that this might be the first book published using such an integrated workflow.

-## Organization

-Aside from a few preliminary notebooks that provide a crash course in the basic mathematical background, each subsequent notebook introduces both a reasonable number of new concepts and provides a single self-contained working example -- using a real dataset.
-This presents an organizational challenge.
-Some models might logically be grouped together in a single notebook.
-And some ideas might be best taught by executing several models in succession.
-On the other hand, there's a big advantage to adhering to a policy of *1 working example, 1 notebook*: This makes it as easy as possible for you to start your own research projects by leveraging our code.
-Just copy a single notebook and start modifying it.

-We will interleave the runnable code with background material as needed.
-In general, we will often err on the side of making tools available before explaining them fully (and we will follow up by explaining the background later).
-For instance, we might use *stochastic gradient descent* before fully explaining why it is useful or why it works.
-This helps to give practitioners the necessary ammunition to solve problems quickly, at the expense of requiring the reader to trust us with some decisions, at least in the short term.

-Throughout, we'll be working with the MXNet library, which has the rare property of being flexible enough for research while being fast enough for production.
-This book will teach deep learning concepts from scratch.
-Sometimes, we want to delve into fine details about the models that are hidden from the user by ``Gluon``'s advanced features.
-This comes up especially in the basic tutorials, where we want you to understand everything that happens in a given layer.
-In these cases, we generally present two versions of the example: one where we implement everything from scratch, relying only on NDArray and automatic differentiation, and another where we show how to do things succinctly with ``Gluon``.
-Once we've taught you how a layer works, we can just use the ``Gluon`` version in subsequent tutorials.

 ## Learning by Doing